meyersbs/mitre-attack-mapper/README.md

                             specified dataset.
 Test does 10-fold CV to find the best feature combinations.
 Train builds a new model using all data and the best feature set.
 Classify uses the best model to classify a new dataset. dataset               Relative path to the dataset (CSV) to use.

     optional arguments:
       -h, --help            show this help message and exit --append_states {True,False}
                             Whether or not to append tactics/techniques to the raw data before testing/training.
 Default: False.
       --append_hosts {True,False}
                             Whether or not to append host types to the raw data before testing/training.
 Default: False.
       --model_type {nb,lsvc}
                             The type of model to use.
 Either Multinomial Naive Bayes (nb) or Linear Support Vector Classifier (lsvc).
       --target {tactics,techniques}
                             The target class for testing, training, and classification.
+      --trial_prefix TRIAL_PREFIX
+                            String to prefix to model files saved to disk.
+      --ignore_singles {True,False}
+                            Whether or not to remove tactics/techniques that only occur once from the dataset.
+      --classify_dataset CLASSIFY_DATASET
+                            Relative path to dataset (CSV) to use for classification.
 ```